Kathmandu Bagmati Province, Nepal Travel Guide

 Formal initiatives are limited in Patan city.
 Residing in a guesthouse or homestay offers genuine interaction.

-Short Nepali language courses are available in Kathmandu.
+Short Nepali language courses are available in The capital of nepal.

 Some hotels and cultural restaurants host traditional Nepali dance and music performances.